-- 2 oz Bourbon
+- 2 ounces bourbon

-- 1 barspoon Strawberry-vanilla syrup*
+- 1 barspoon strawberry-vanilla syrup*

 - 3 dashes Angostura bitters

-- Garnish: Orange peel
+- Garnish: orange twist

 *Strawberry-vanilla syrup: Add 1 cup water, 1 cup granulated sugar and the seeds scraped from 1 vanilla bean to a saucepan.
-Bring to a low simmer until sugar dissolves, then add 2 cups sliced strawberries and simmer on low for 15 minutes.
-Remove from heat, mash strawberries and let cool.
-Strain out solids and store the syrup in the refrigerator for up to 1 week.
+Bring to a low simmer until the sugar dissolves, then add 2 cups sliced strawberries and simmer on low for 15 minutes.
+Remove from the heat, mash the strawberries and let cool.
+Strain out the solids and store the syrup in the refrigerator for up to 1 week.